 Need Help Booking?
 Call Us

-The Langtang Valley is a wonderful area to visit, and hiring a guide for the Langtang Valley Trek is a wise decision that offers several advantages to enhance your adventure.
-A guide ensures your safety, helps you find the right path, facilitates interactions with local people, and assists with arranging transport and accommodation.
-Hiring a guide will make your Langtang Valley Trek a memorable experience.
+Hiring a guide for the Langtang Valley Trek is a wise decision, offering several advantages: ensuring your safety, helping you find the right path, facilitating interactions with local people, showing the best spots for photography, explaining the nature and culture, and assisting with transport and accommodation.
+That makes your Langtang Valley Trek a memorable experience in life.

 As of April 1, 2023, a licensed guide is mandatory for trekking in the Langtang Region, including the Langtang Valley Trek.
 The Nepal Tourism Board (NTB) attempted to implement this rule, but it was not strictly followed by individual foreign trekkers.